jessefaler/SLS/README.md

 ### **SlimePacks**

-A resource-pack management system with automatic routing and versioning logic.
+A resource pack management system that exposes API endpoints for resource pack downloads and automatically converts resource packs to the requested version using [ResourcePackConverter](https://github.com/agentdid127/ResourcePackConverter).

 ## Blueprints